chameleon-system/chameleon-vagrant/README.md

 In case you have more than one network interface you will be asked to which of them the virtual machine should be bound.
 Usually that's the first one.

-The installation process will take several minutes.
+**The installation process will take several minutes**.
 After the vagrant bootstrapping the chameleon installation process will be started.

 If everything works as expected you should see a shell output like this: